sjwilliams/grunt-responsive-videos/README.md

 npm install grunt-responsive-videos --save-dev
 ```

-Additionally, this plugin requries ffmpeg with libx264 and libvpx to encode .mp4 and .webm, which are common HTML5 codecs, and required for the unit tests.
+Additionally, this plugin requries FFMpeg with libx264 and libvpx to encode .mp4 and .webm, which are common HTML5 codecs, and required for the unit tests.
 ```shell
 brew install ffmpeg --with-libvorbis --with-nonfree --with-gpl --with-libvpx --with-pthreads --with-libx264 --with-libfaac --with-theora --with-libogg
 ```